quantrancse/quantrancse/README.md

 - 🖥️ AOC 24G2 24" IPS 144Hz

 ### FUN FACTS
-- ⚡️ I work on the system to avoid programming.
 - ⚡️ I began using Linux when I was 15.
 - ⚡️ I'm a fan of AMD and an anti-fan of Apple.
-- ⚡️ I've played League of Legends for 10 years.
+- ⚡️ I've played League of Legends for 12 years.
-- ⚡️ I enjoy cooking.
+- ⚡️ I enjoy cooking and driving.